 As a conductor, he studied in Helsinki with Jukka-Pekka Saraste and was a finalist and prizewinner in the 1994 Leeds Conductors’ Competition.
 Since then, he has established himself as a conductor of versatility in chamber, symphonic and operatic repertoire, and has conducted the BBC Scottish Symphony Orchestra, Royal Scottish National Orchestra, Scottish Chamber Orchestra, Royal Northern Sinfonia, English Sinfonia, Chamber Orchestra of Europe (with whom he has made a CD recording released by Warner), and the Symphony Orchestras of Cairo, Sofia, Zagreb, de Filharmonie of Flanders, the Belgian orchestra Beethoven Academie, Teatro di Cagliari, Göettingen, and the American Phoenix Symphony Orchestra in all repertoires from baroque to present day.
-He has conducted many operas including Mozart's Magic Flute and Figaro, Verdi's Otello and La Traviata (later this year), the double-bill Cav/Pag, Puccini's Gianni Schicci to Sir Peter Maxwell-Davies's Martyrdom of St Magnus.
+He will make his conducting debut at the BBC Proms this year in performances of Stravinsk's The Soldier's Tale.
+He has conducted many operas including Mozart's Magic Flute and Figaro, Verdi's Otello, Puccini's Tosca and Tchaikovsky's Eugene Onegin (later this year), the double-bill Cav/Pag, Puccini's Gianni Schicci to Nigel Osborne's Differences in Demolition and Sir Peter Maxwell-Davies's Martyrdom of St Magnus.
 He is a regular guest with many young orchestras including the National Youth orchestras of Scotland and Australia.

-He is Music Director of Edinburgh Studio Opera and is Artistic Director and Head of Strings and Chamber Music at St Mary’s Music School in Edinburgh.
-He broadcasts regularly on BBC Radio 3 and has recorded for Deutsche Grammophon, Linn Records, Unicorn-Kanchana and Delphian Records in a series of highly successful recordings of music by Sir James MacMillan and Sir Peter Maxwell Davies which have both reached no 1 and no3 respectively in the classical music charts.
+He is Music Director of Edinburgh Studio Opera and is Artistic Director and Head of Strings at St Mary’s Music School in Edinburgh.
+He broadcasts regularly on BBC Radio 3 and has recorded for Deutsche Grammophon, Linn Records, Unicorn-Kanchana and Delphian Records in a series of highly successful recordings of music by Sir Peter Maxwell Davies and Sir James MacMillan which have both reached no 3 and no 1 respectively in the classical music charts.

 Please enjoy a selection of my past and recent performances.